Pete Weber (bowler): Controversy

+"Who do you think you are?
+I AM!"

+In the 2012 U.S. Open finals, Weber repeatedly confronted a young audience member.
+The fan first applauded when Weber missed a spare, and the spat continued when Pete believed the fan was intentionally distracting him on his shots.
+Weber eventually won the 2012 event, his unprecedented fifth U.S. Open title, getting a strike on the fill shot of the tenth frame to defeat Mike Fagan by one pin, 215–214.
+Weber exploded in a burst of rage and excitement, directing his elation assertively to the audience and camera crews in and around the lane approach:

 Gary Thorne, ESPN announcer: Strike to claim it, a strike to claim it, and...he got it!

 Weber: Yes, god damn it, yes!
 That is right, I did it!
 [That's] number five!
 Are you kidding me?!
 That's right!
 Who do you think you are?
 I am!
 Damn it right!

 The video footage of Weber's reaction to his win went viral on the Internet and made the Top 10 on ESPN's "SportsNation 101 Celebration Fails" list.
 His "Who do you think you are?
 I am!" quote ended up on T-shirts.
 Weber later explained he intended to say, "Who do you think you are rooting against me?
-I am the man in this tournament!".
-Weber clarified his comments were directed towards a young heckler who was jeering him throughout the tournament, at times during Weber's approach.
+I am the man in this tournament!"
+Weber clarified his comments were directed towards a young heckler who was jeering him throughout the finals telecast, at times during Weber's approach.